 Each term, our music clubs are reviewed by staff and extra – curricular timetables are published and sent out to tutor groups and are advertised in the school newsletter.
 We are constantly reviewing our music groups to cater for the interests of both our staff and Students.

-Concerts take place on a regular basis and range from talent contests, concerts, GCSE/A level Recital Evenings, Christmas activities and joint concerts with other organisations/schools and with the Dance department at Windsor, as well as performances in the community and with Dudley Performing Arts.
+Concerts take place on a regular basis and range from school productions, general music themed concerts, GCSE/A level Recital Evenings, Christmas activities and joint concerts with other organisations, as well as performances in the community and with Dudley Performing Arts.

 In addition to this, we also offer opportunities for students to involve themselves in Music Workshops such as African drumming, Salsa, Blues Performance, Jazz Masterclasses, DJ mixing etc.